-Many software packages in Cloud Marketplace are free to use, and you only pay the standard usage fees for the Google Cloud resources that you run the software on.
+Many software packages in Google Cloud Marketplace are free to use, and you only pay the standard usage fees for the Google Cloud resources that you run the software on.

-How you are charged for software
+How you're charged for software

-Vendors can choose how they set up pricing plans for their software.
+Cloud Marketplace providers can choose how they set up pricing plans for their software.
 The following sections describe the pricing plans that you might see in Cloud Marketplace:

-Pricing plans for virtual machines
+Pricing plans for VM products

 A flat hourly rate, billed monthly.